Electrics

 • Keep appliances clean and unblock filters.
 Do not block vents or store items on top of your appliance.
 Check and clean behind appliances.

 • When moving or installing appliances, make sure there is enough ventilation.
-Always be careful not to trap any cables.
+Always be careful not to trap any cables

 Charging Electrical Items